eyal-wow-addons/WowInfo/README.md

 ## Currency Tab

-When hovering one of the currency tokens in the `Currency Tab`, it should show the amount for additional characters that has it.
+When hovering over a currency token in the `Currency Tab`, it should show the amount for characters that has it available.

 ![Currency](Screenshots/Currency.png)